 Clashes between various armed local groups including the Allied Democratic Forces (ADF-NALU), Democratic Liberation Forces of Rwanda (FDLR), the National Congress for the Defence of the People (CNDP), Mai-Mai groups, the Lord’s Resistance Army (LRA) and the Coalition of Congolese Patriotic Resistance (PARECO), and government forces are common in the DRC, particularly in eastern provinces and in Katanga province in the south-east.

-In 2015 there has been a series of kidnappings in the east and military operations against armed groups.
+In 2015 there were a series of kidnappings in the east and military operations against armed groups.
 There was an attack at Goma airport by armed rebels in June 2015.

 There is a large UN military presence (the United Nations Organisation Stabilisation Mission in the Democratic Republic of the Congo or MONUSCO) and several humanitarian organisations operating in the DRC.
 Several local NGOs have suspended or reduced operations in North and South Kivu due to the unstable security situation.